 You never know, by the end of the year you could have a book in front of you – well, that’s what I’m hoping for anyway!

-11. Drawing
+17. Drawing

 If you don’t fancy yourself as a writer, why not try drawing?
 You can express yourself in an enjoyable, freeing way – from sketching to even painting (a slightly larger investment) the options are endless and great fun at the same time.

-12. Yoga
+18. Yoga

-You don’t even need to purchase a mat – a towel or blanket is perfectly sufficient while you’re learning, although you can get pretty good quality mats online for as little as $12.
+You don’t even need to purchase a mat – a towel or blanket is perfectly sufficient while you’re learning, although you can get pretty good quality mats for as little as $12.

 Look up a few videos for free on YouTube and away you go!
 Personally, I love Yoga with Adriene and Gaia online.

 Libraries are free to join, and guess what?
 There’s a whole host of books inside just waiting for you to start reading!
-Maybe set yourself a challenge to finish a certain number of books before the year is out (100 book challenge, anyone?)

-14. Origami
+20. Origami

 Origami is the art of folded paper and is one of the most budget-friendly hobbies to pick up.
 Follow a few easy tutorials online to get the hang of it, and you’ll be producing paper cranes with your eyes closed before you know it.